22 Ways You’re Probably Sleeping Wrong

 You don’t have a bedtime ritual

 Whether it’s the order in which you brush your teeth and get dressed, or the type of music you put on before bed, a ritual can go a long way in getting you to dreamland faster.
 “As long as it’s relaxing, there’s no wrong ritual,” says Dr. Dasgupta.
 “Some people like meditation, others try acupuncture or relaxation stretches.”
+Here’s what to do if you’re waking up with anxiety at night.

 You rely on a nightcap to fall asleep